 Metro Vancouver’s housing market has entered a new cycle marked by quieter home buyer demand and a gradual rise in the supply of homes for sale.

 The Real Estate Board of Greater Vancouver (REBGV) reports that residential home sales in the region totalled 1,887 in July 2022, a 43.3 per cent decrease from the 3,326 sales recorded in July 2021, and a 22.8 per cent decrease from the 2,444 homes sold in June 2022.

-Last year’s sales total was 33.4 per cent above the 10-year sales average.
+Last month’s sales were 35.2 per cent below the 10-year July sales average.

 Generally, analysts say downward pressure on home prices occurs when the ratio dips below 12 per cent for a sustained period, while home prices often experience upward pressure when it surpasses 20 per cent over several months.

 The MLS® Home Price Index composite benchmark price for all residential properties in Metro Vancouver is currently $1,207,400.
 This represents a 10.3 per cent increase over July 2021 and a 2.3 per cent decrease compared to June 2022.